glennpow/glearn/README.md

 ## Versions

 ./scripts/glearn train ... --version=VERSION
 VERSION is which params to load.
 It can be an int or string.
-If int, then autosaves to VERSION+1
+If int, then autosaves to same VERSION.

 ## Profiling